Promhills Cabins

 Is Wifi available?

-YES!!
-FREE wifi is available in all cabins and public areas using your own smart phone, tablet or laptop.
+Yes.
+Free wifi is available in all cabins and public areas using your own smart phone, tablet or laptop.
 The password will be on the table in your accommodation on arrival.
-We pay for the highest speed and bandwidth available to us in our rural location, via wireless NBN, but this is still a fair bit slower than most city-dwellers are accustomed to, however, is more than adequate for normal usage.
+We pay for the highest speed and bandwidth available to us in our rural location, via Starlink, but this is still a fair bit slower than most city-dwellers are accustomed to, however, is more than adequate for normal usage.
 Please respect other guests on the property and realise that the speed will drop dramatically if multiple people choose to stream video at the same time.

 Is linen provided?